Clumpy Outflows from Super-Eddington Accreting Black Holes I: Radiation Hydrodynamics Simulations and Observational Implications: Clumpy outflows: properties and observables

 The left panel of Figure~\ref{fig_statistics} presents the joint probability distribution of clump properties in the density-size plane, with the corresponding marginalized probability distributions for density and size displayed in the right and upper side panels, respectively.
 The red solid curves overlaid on the main panel represent contours of constant optical depth, corresponding to $\tau = \rho \kappa_{\rm sca}\Delta r = 1$ and $\tau = 10$, where $\kappa_{\rm sca}$ denotes the electron scattering opacity and $\Delta r$ represents the clump size.

 This visualization reveals that the majority of identified clumps are concentrated in the the region with optical depths in the range of $\tau \sim 1-10$.
 The density distribution (right side panel) exhibits a concentration of probability distribution at approximately $10^{-12}$ and $10^{-13}~{\rm g~cm^{-3}}$.
 Regarding the size distribution (upper panel), the clumps predominantly exhibit characteristic dimensions spanning $10-100~r_{\rm g}$, with a smaller subset extending to larger sizes of approximately $300~r_{\rm g}$.
+As a showcase in Figure~\ref{fig_clumpyoutflow}, several clumps with size of order $\sim 10~r_{\rm g}$ are found to emerge around $\sim 200-1400~r_{\rm g}$ (e.g., along polar angles $9^\circ,~14^\circ,~19^\circ$).
+It is also found that clumps found at large polar angles are tend to be larger in size (e.g., along $\theta\sim 29^\circ,~44^\circ$).
+It may have traced clumps before their fragmentation.

 The right panel of Figure~\ref{fig_statistics} illustrates the joint distribution of clump properties in the velocity-radius plane, with the corresponding marginalized probability distributions for outflow velocity and radial distance from the central radiation source displayed in the right and upper side panels, respectively.